open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 Figure 13 shows the structure of an OVON event with the _eventType_ of _whisper_.
 This object contains just one mandatory parameter with the key-name _dialogEvent_.\  An optional _to_ parameter indicates which assistant is the intended recipient of the whisper.
 If it is absent then all recipients should consider themselves the intended recipient.
 \
-OVON events of this type are sent whenever an assistant wants to send a natural language instruction or request to another agent.   _whisperUtterance_ events are identical in format to _utterance_ events but they are not to be directly voiced in the dialog.\
+OVON events of this type are sent whenever an assistant wants to send a natural language instruction or request to another agent.   _whisper_ events are identical in format to _utterance_ events but they are not to be directly voiced in the dialog.\
 \
 This object can contain any valid dialog event objects as specified in [Interoperable Dialog Event Object Specification Version 1.0](https://docs.google.com/document/d/1ld0tbGhQEOcZ4toCi0R4AEIWlIET8PgF1b-xKhtwsm0/edit?userstoinvite=jim42%40larson-tech.com&sharingaction=manageaccess&role=writer#bookmark=id.mnvmxlp2vaay).